Cunderdin

 Cunderdin is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cunderdin's cultural diversity was found to be below average, with 81.4% of its population being citizens, 85.8% born in Australia, and 95.2% speaking English only at home.
-Christianity was the main religion, making up 52.3% of people in Cunderdin, compared to 49.0% across the rest of WA.
-The top three ancestry groups were Australian (35.1%), English (33.3%), and Scottish (7.5%).
+Cunderdin was found to be below average in terms of cultural diversity, with 81.4% of its population being citizens, 85.8% born in Australia, and 95.2% speaking English only at home.
+The main religion in Cunderdin is Christianity, which makes up 52.3% of the population.
+This compares to 44.6% across Regional WA.

 Frequently Asked Questions - Diversity